-6 This applies to Richmond Fellowship (Madras Road)
+6 This applies to Waythrough (Madras Road)

-rents to ensure compliance with this agreement in advance of notifying the tenants of their new charge.
+new charge.
 CHS will seek to increase these rents by the same percentage as other general needs tenancies unless it would exceed the 85% of the market rent to do so.

 11.0 Service charges